rmflight/staticReader/README.md

 ### Interactivity

 The interactive display of the feeds is enabled by `javascript`, with a level of display for the feeds and individual items, as well as moving between items, marking as **favorites**, marking everything as read, etc. These functions, being `javascript`, actually modify the html pages themselves, changing attributes.
 These attributes can subsequently be read by functions on the personal machine when updated.

+### Ideas for processing

+Could I use a gist as a storage location for which posts have been read?? i.e. something that could be modified by javascript on the page I'm using.
+Is it possible to easily modify a provided **anonymous** gist using `javascript`??
+Would be interesting to try, at least for keeping track of stuff that has been read, and starred for later.
+This would not have to keep track of everything, just be modified in between updates.